Postpartum Depression

 What’s Postpartum Depression?

-If you experience the symptoms for longer than two weeks, you may have postpartum depression (PPD), a health condition that can interfere with your daily life.
-According to the Office on Women’s Health, about 1 in 9 new mothers have PPD.
+If you experience the symptoms for longer than two weeks, you may have postpartum depression (PPD).
+This health condition can interfere with your daily life.
+According to the Office on Women’s Health, about 1 in 9 new mothers has PPD.

 Symptoms of Postpartum Depression